Stade Vélodrome: 2023 Rugby World Cup

+2024 Summer Olympics

 Structure

 The four stands in the stadium are named after athletes (runner Jean Bouin and 1920s cyclist Gustave Ganay), a historical figure of the 1720 plague epidemic (Chevalier Roze) and a popular Olympique de Marseille supporter (Patrice De Peretti, nicknamed "Depe", who died suddenly in July 2000).

 Rugby League

 Other than the Rugby League World Cup games in 1954, 1972 and 1975, 14 other test matches were played at the stadium between 1938 and 1985.
 The France national team played in 16 of the internationals played at Stade Vélodrome.
+Four of the five international crowds between 1948 and 1951 constituted full houses of approximately 32,000, as rugby league remained the dominant rugby code in Marseille at the time.

 Rugby League World Cup

-Over three separate tournaments, the Vélodrome also hosted games of the Rugby League World Cup.
+Over three separate tournaments, the Vélodrome hosted games of the Rugby League World Cup.

 Rugby League Test matches

 List of rugby league test matches played at Stade Vélodrome.

 Location and accessibility

 The stadium is four kilometres from the Old Port of Marseille, in the neighbourhoods of Sainte-Marguerite and Saint-Giniez in the southern part of Marseille.
 It is bound to the south by the Huveaune river and to the north by the Parc Chanot and the headquarters of regional public TV station, France 3 Provence-Alpes.
 To its west runs the Boulevard Michelet and to the east the Marseille Palais des Sports and the Delort stadium.

 The Vélodrome is serviced by the bus and metro networks of the Régie des transports de Marseille.
 Besides several bus services operating in the area, two stations of the Marseille Metro line 2 are close to the stadium.
 Supporters wishing to reach the Ganay or North stands must alight at the Sainte-Marguerite Dromel station whereas the Rond-Point du Prado station caters for the South stand and the Jean-Bouin stand.
 This line, which also serves the Marseille Saint-Charles train station, has additional trains on matchdays.

 Marseille Provence Airport is thirty kilometres from the Vélodrome.